kkugosu/Uncertainty-Estimation/README.md

 so we make w in $ logp(Y|X,w) $ follows $ w + \Delta w $ and w in $ KL(q(w)||"p(w)") $ follows w

-# third. is that can be gaussian process?
+# is that can be gaussian process?

 the output never can be gaussian so this model can't learn gaussian process. but this model can approximate gaussian process by clt